PTUA logo

 Public transport.
 I catch public transport as much as possible.
 There's too much traffic and if there were a viable option, more people would use it.

-Herald-Sun surveys even suggest there are more votes in public transport than in roads and cars, contrary to the assertions of many 'pragmatists' on all sides of politics.
-A poll commissioned in April 2006 by the Sunday Herald-Sun on the issues that Victorians consider important in determining how they vote yielded 61% for environmental issues and 55% for public transport, compared with just 25% for speed cameras and 20% for Eastlink tolls.
+Herald-Sun surveys had also been indicating (years before the 2010 election) that there are more votes in public transport than in roads and cars, contrary to the once-commonplace assertions of many ‘pragmatists’ on all sides of politics.
+A poll commissioned back in April 2006 by the Sunday Herald-Sun on the issues that Victorians consider important in determining how they vote yielded 61% for environmental issues and 55% for public transport, compared with just 25% for speed cameras and 20% for Eastlink tolls.

 • 85% of people were opposed to spending money on roads at the expense of public transport;